apacheignite/documentation/data-grid/persistent-store.md

   "title": "CacheJdbcPojoStore"
 }
 [/block]
-`CacheJdbcPojoStore` of CacheStore backed by JDBC and POJO via reflection.
-This implementation stores objects in underlying database using java beans mapping description via reflection.
+`CacheJdbcPojoStore` of CacheStore is backed by JDBC and POJO via reflection.
+This implementation stores objects in the underlying database using java beans mapping description via reflection.

-Use `CacheJdbcPojoStoreFactory` factory to pass `CacheJdbcPojoStore` to `CacheConfiguration`.
+Use the `CacheJdbcPojoStoreFactory` factory to pass `CacheJdbcPojoStore` to `CacheConfiguration`.
 [block:code]
 {
   "codes": [